 How will the School prepare and support my daughter to join the School?
-Before your daughter joins the School, the following transition arrangements will take place: Information about your daughter and any known SEND will be obtained from her primary school and you will be contacted for further details.
-You and your daughter will be invited to an individual Transition Welcome Meeting with the SENDCo or a senior member of staff.
-This is the perfect opportunity to share any concerns or information.
-Your daughter will then be invited to a Taster Day in the Summer Term of Year 6 and she will have the chance to meet her form tutor and speak to the SENDCo if necessary.
-Your daughter will also be invited to a optional SEND Transition Session before the Induction Day in September to provide an additional opportunity for her to familiarise herself with our School environment and key members of staff.
-If you and/or your daughter would like to make an additional appointment to speak to key staff at the School, this can be arranged.
-How will the School prepare and support my daughter as she transfers within and from the School?
-Transition within School: At the beginning of each academic year, information about your daughter's SEND is given to all her new teachers, to allow a smooth transition into the new year group.
+Before your daughter joins the School the following transition arrangements will take place: Information about your daughter and any known SEND will be obtained from her primary school and you will be contacted for further details. • You and your daughter will be invited to an individual Transition Welcome Meeting with the SENDCo or a senior member of staff.
+This is the perfect opportunity to share any concerns or information. • Your daughter will then be invited to a Taster Day in the Summer Term of Year 6 and she will have the chance to meet her form tutor and speak to the SENDCo if necessary. • If you and/or your daughter would like to make an additional appointment to speak to key staff at the School, this can be arranged.
+How will the School prepare Transition within School: and support my daughter as she transfers within and • At the beginning of each academic year, information about your daughter's SEND is given to all her new teachers, to allow a smooth transition into the new year group. from the School?
 Your daughter will take part in all the GCSE options arrangements for Year 9 students (e.g. Options Evening and Year 9 Parents' Evening).
-Students with SEND may be offered an 'early' interview with an Independent Careers Advisor if felt appropriate by you, your daughter, or the SENDCo.
-Students with SEND are invited into school before the start of the Autumn Term for a 'transition session' in which they are welcome to ask questions; check the location of their new form room and lockers, and receive their timetables.
+Students with SEND may be offered an 'early' interview with an Independent Careers Advisor if felt appropriate by you, your daughter or the SENDCo. • Students with SEND are invited into school before the start of the Autumn Term for a 'transition session' in which they are welcome to ask questions; check the location of their new form room and lockers and receive their timetables.
 The sessions usually last for up to one hour and are not compulsory but simply a provision to support the transition from 'Summer Break' to new academic year.
-Transition from School: Your daughter will benefit from the transition arrangements provided for all students, such as the Higher Education Evening, support in writing a CV/personal statement, and individual interview with a member of the Senior Leadership Team regarding the next step in her education/future pathway.
-In addition to the above, the School may give your daughter additional support with the transition to college or university, based on her individual needs.
+Transition from School: • Your daughter will benefit from the transition arrangements provided for all students, such as the Higher Education Evening, support in writing a CV/personal statement and individual interview with a member of the Senior Leadership Team regarding the next step in her education/future pathway. • In addition to the above, the School may give your daughter additional support with the transition to college or university, based on her individual needs.
 The SENDCo ensures that our students' special educational needs or disabilities are known to other schools, colleges or universities to which they may transfer.